-The time for ice freeze up/ice break was noted for sea bays (ASM100226-ASM100228) and for lakes in the area (ASM100229).
+The time for ice freeze up/ice break was noted for sea bays (ASM100226-ASM100228) and for lakes in the area (ASM100229), see Figure 4-2.

 For the sea, ice conditions were registered every morning during working week and for the lake once a week.
 While ice freeze up was observed on the lake, the other lakes in the area were also observed, to check the representatively of Lake Jämsen (ASM100229).